Best Movers from California to Colorado (2025 Cost Data)

 - In the most recent presidential election, Colorado leaned Democrat, while California went with Democratic.

 - Summer temperatures usually hit around 86ºF in Colorado and 87ºF in California.
-If those numbers are close, you’ll likely have an easy time getting used to the new climate.
+With these temperatures being similar, you’ll likely have an easy time getting used to the new climate.
 Just don’t forget to think about humidity, typical weather, and energy costs to get the full picture of summer in your new place.

 - In the coldest months, temperatures in Colorado can dip to around 13ºF, while California typically only sees lows near 59ºF.
 Relocating to Colorado means getting used to colder winters, which might mean higher heating bills, new routines, and harsher weather.
 On the upside, you’ll also get to experience the seasonal charm and activities that come with the snow.